slack-ruby/slack-ruby-bot-server/README.md

 https://slack.com/oauth/authorize?scope=bot&client_id=<%= ENV['SLACK_CLIENT_ID'] %>
 ```

 Once clicked, the user is taken through the authorization process at Slack's site.
 Upon successful completion, a callback containing a temporary code is sent to the redirect URL you specified.
-The endpoint at that URL should contain code that looks like this:
+The endpoint at that URL contains code that looks like this:

 ```ruby
 # Instantiate a web client